The Homotopy Braces Formality Morphism: Introduction

 Note that D. Tamarkin's proof is very non-constructive.
-Explicit formulas for the components of the constructed $G_\infty$-morphism seem out of reach.
-Also, the relation to M. Kontsevich's morphism is not clear.
-Hence there remain the following questions, addressed in this paper: \begin{enumerate} \item Are D. Tamarkin's and M. Kontsevich's $L_\infty$-morphism the same (up to homotopy)? \item Can M. Kontsevich's $L_\infty$ morphism be extended to a $G_\infty$ morphism? \item Can this be done with explicit formulas for all components in the form
+Explicit formulas for the components of the constructed $\Ger_\infty$-morphism are difficult to attain.
+Also, the relation to M. Kontsevich's morphism, which naturally restricts to the algebraic setting, is not clear.
+Hence there remain the following questions, addressed in this paper: \begin{enumerate} \item Are D. Tamarkin's and M. Kontsevich's $\Lie_\infty$-morphisms the same up to homotopy? \item Can M. Kontsevich's $\Lie_\infty$-morphism be extended to a $\Ger_\infty$-morphism? \item Can this be done with explicit formulas for all components in the form

 where the (some number)s are given using Feynman rules? \end{enumerate}